 Fixing the Panels to a Flat Roof

-As we stated earlier, solar panels need to be supported in order to withstand heavy winds.
+As we stated earlier, solar panels must be supported to withstand heavy winds.
 Luckily, they’re easier to support on a flat roof than on a sloped one since workers can move more freely.

 Design and Framework of Panels on a Flat Roof